Frequently Asked Questions - Corona

 In the case that one has received a home isolation notice and thinks that there has been a mistake and there is no reason for them to enter isolation, one may submit an appeal to the Ministry of Health.

-The patient is also notified if his or her information is forwarded for a checkup.
+The patient also receives a notification that his or her information was forwarded for investigation.

 The message from the Ministry of Health will usually address you by your private name.